chintakjoshi/authapp/README.md

 docker-compose up --build -d
 ```

-To access the PostgreSQL DB:
+To access the PostgreSQL DB or use BeekeeperStudio/Postico 2(Recommended):

 ```bash
 docker exec -it <container_id> psql -U postgres -d authdb